-- Right to competitive marketplace
+Right to competitive marketplace

 - Right to choose occupation

 - Right to work

-- Right to establish a business Right to choose occupation
+- Right to establish a business

+- Right to choose occupation

 - Right to work

 - Right to establish a business

+- Right to establish a busines:

-- Right to choose occupation
+Right to choose occupation

 Private initiative is free.
 It is exercised within a social market economy.
 Under this system, the State guides the development of the country and it is principally active in promoting employment, health, education, security, public services, and infrastructure.